-Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900, and 1350 actual hours.
+Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology/barbering students reach 450, 900, and 1350 actual hours, when barbering and instructor students reach actual hours of 450 and 900.
 At least one evaluation will occur prior to the midpoint of the academic year.